yodobrin/resource-inventory/README.md

 - **Parameter Extraction**: The function extracts parameter names from the `armRoute` and matches them with corresponding parts in the `resourceIds`.
 - **Route Generation**: For each resource ID, the function generates a complete ARM API route by replacing the placeholders in the `armRoute` with actual values.
 - **API Execution**: The function concurrently executes the ARM API requests for all generated routes using the Managed Identity for authentication.
-The managed identity currently has `Reader` role on the entire subscription. **This is temporary, the approach should be leveraging the user access token.**
+The managed identity currently has `Reader` role on the entire subscription, management group or tenant. **This is temporary, the approach should be leveraging the user access token.**
 - **Response Aggregation**: The results from all API calls are merged into a single JSON response, which is returned to the client.

 ### 3. Use Case Example